marsh135/TopicsInCS2025/Project 1/project1.md

 	•	A “save” mechanic (store progress in variables)

 **Deliverables**

-	•	A Python file named: adventure_game.py
+• A Python file named: FL_adventure_game.py

-	•	A short README.md or a comment at the top of your file with:
+• A short README.md with:
-	    •	Your name
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  • Your name
-	    •	A one-sentence summary of your game
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   • A one-sentence summary of your game
-	    •	Instructions on how to play
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	• Instructions on how to play
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	• Use https://commonmark.org/help/tutorial/index.html to help with MarkDown

 **Timeline**

 •	Day 1: Brainstorm and outline your story.
 Start coding the intro and first choices.
 •	Day 2: Add more branches, endings, and variables.
 •	Day 3: Polish, test, and turn in your project.

 **Grading (20 points total)**

 •	Functionality (10 pts): Program runs without errors, meets requirements.
 •	Creativity (5 pts): Story is engaging, fun, or clever.
 •	Code Quality (5 pts): Clear, readable, well-organized code (indentation, naming, comments).